probablytukars/QueueExecutor/README.md

 	`queueExecutor.whileDo(function() ... end,  function() ... end, function() ... end)`.

-For a more thorough understanding of what the functions do and how to use them, a `docs.lua` file has been provided in this repository, showing you how you might use each of these functions.
+For a more thorough understanding of what the functions do and how to use them, a [documentation](docs.lua) file has been provided in this repository, showing you how you might use each of these functions.

 ## License